therealnicoroshi/modlist/README.md

    3. Turn the settings on the effects in ENB tolow or medium (default is high/Very high).
 These are in the left pane when you open ENB and can be seen when expanding each effect individually.

    4. Run at a lower resolution.

-Pretty self explainatory.
+   5. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80.

  # The MCM Menu: